 Encountering a problem usually requires you to resolve the issue as quickly as possible to avoid the risk of it getting worse.
 In the business world, most entrepreneurs use Root Cause Analysis (RCA) to determine why a particular problem happens.
-In this article, we will determine what a root cause analysis is and why you should implement one for your business.
-We will also discuss the various existing RCA tools that you can use to make good use of this problem-solving method in your business operations.
+This article will determine what a root cause analysis is and why you should implement one for your business.
+We will also discuss the various existing RCA tools you can use to use this problem-solving method in your business operations.

 What is a Root Cause Analysis?